Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/index.rst

 no. sites less than 10 obs   102282
 =========================  ==================

+Investigating the dataset by source reveals distinct patterns in data collection and density.
+The Environment Canterbury (ecan)  stands out with the highest number of observations, totalling 2,334,351, spread across 13,885 bores with a record span from 1900 to 2023.
+This contrasts the New Zealand Geotechnical Database (nzgd) comprises 65,110 bores but only 122,060 observations, averaging less than two observations per site.
+Otago Regional Council (orc) provided data for fewer monitoring sites, but what is monitored has significant data density.
+These variations highlight the diversity of monitoring efforts and data densities across different sources.
+Collectively, these statistics underscore the heterogeneity of groundwater monitoring across regions, influenced by the varying goals (e.g. geotechnical investigations), methodologies, and resources of different data sources.
 .. _Summary of Metadata:

 .. rubric:: Summary statistics of data by source